-Here’s your comprehensive guide on the 2024 IRA and Retirement Plan Contribution Limits: Insights & FAQs.
+Here’s your comprehensive guide on the 2025 IRA and Retirement Plan Contribution Limits: Insights & FAQs.

 As you navigate the ever-changing landscape of retirement planning, staying updated on annual IRS adjustments is crucial for optimizing your financial future.
-This guide aims to provide you with the most current insights into 2024 contribution limits for various retirement accounts, as well as answers to frequently asked questions.
+This guide aims to provide you with the most current insights into 2025 contribution limits for various retirement accounts, as well as answers to frequently asked questions.

 From traditional IRAs to 401(k)s, we have you covered, ensuring you make the most informed decisions for your golden years.

-2024 Annual Contribution Limits Table
+2025 Annual Contribution Limits Table

-Retirement Plan2024 Contribution Limit
+Retirement Plan | 2025 Contribution Limit |

-Traditional/Roth/Self-Directed IRA$7,000 ($8,000 for people 50+)
+Traditional/Roth/Self-Directed IRA | $7,000 ($8,000 for people 50+) |

-2024 IRA Contribution Limits: Downloadable PDF
+2025 IRA Contribution Limits: Downloadable PDF

 Why Are Contribution Limits Important?